 What about human studies looking directly at ketosis and concussions???

 A Quick Word on Medium Chain Triglycerides:

 A full blown ketogenic diet is incredibly challenging for most people, though there may be a slight work-around.
-Fat can come from long-chain triglycerides (LCT’s, C13-C21) and medium-chain triglycerides (MCT’s, C6-C12) and MCT’s are much better at generating ketones when metabolized.
+Fat can come from long-chain triglycerides (LCT’s, C13-C21) and medium-chain triglycerides (MCT’s, C6-C12) and MCT’s are much better at generating ketones.
 A variation of the ketogenic diet is used for pediatric epilepsy called the medium chain triglyceride diet (MCTD) [5, 6] which uses large amounts of MCT oil.
-This allows for more liberal carbohydrate consumption, a greater number of food options, and better palatability for patients while still achieving high ketone levels [5, 6].
+This allows for more liberal carbohydrate and protein consumption, a greater number of food options, and better palatability for patients while still achieving efficacious ketone levels [5, 6].

-Is ketogenesis more like a light switch, or more like a faucet?
-It’s likely a bit of a combination with at least some ability to achieve lower levels with less stringent dietary changes [48, 50].
-And plasma levels therapeutic for a concussion maybe lower than what is required for increasing seizure threshold.
-In fact, the brain significantly increases its expression ketone transporters (monocarboxylate transporters) after a TBI , indicating an improved ability to utilize ketones in the blood.
+Humans do appear to have some ability to achieve lower levels with less stringent dietary changes [48, 50].
+And plasma levels that are therapeutic for a concussion maybe lower than what is required for reducing seizures.
+In fact, the brain significantly increases its expression of ketone transporters (monocarboxylate transporters) after a TBI , indicating an improved ability to utilize ketones in the blood.
 Perhaps lower serum levels pack more punch in the traumatized brain.
 The ability to boost ketogenesis with MCT’s and more moderate carbohydrate reduction may provide a useful intermediary here.
 It would certainly be an interesting variable to research!

 In PART TWO of this blog post, I will attempt to wrap this epically long blog post into a nice little bow and establish some practical takeaways.

 Before the takeaways, however, I will delve into how omega-3 fatty acids may, or may not, provide benefits for concussion recovery.